josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/💣_trident_as_modern_kraken_security_theatre.md

 ---

 ## 🏮 Footer
-**Trident as Modern Kraken Security Theatre** concludes the Polaris Kraken Governance Satire arc.
+*💣 Trident as Modern Kraken Security Theatre* concludes the Polaris Kraken Governance Satire arc.
 It exposes how nuclear deterrent rhetoric inherits the mythic narrative structures of maritime monster folklore — using humour to reveal serious mechanisms of power.

 Crosslinks: